awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sap-launch-artifacts-cloudformation.md

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam)\.

-1. Perform the following substeps individually for each of the three policies previously listed\.
+1. Perform the following substeps for each of the three policies listed above\.

    1. In the left navigation pane, choose **Policies** > **Create policy**\.

    1. On the **Create policy** page, choose the **JSON** tab\.

-   1. Copy each of the previous policies and paste each into the **Policy Document** JSON text box, replacing the placeholder text\.
+   1. Copy each policy above and paste it into the **Policy Document** JSON text field, replacing the placeholder text \(perform these substeps individually for each of the three policies listed above\)\.

    1. Choose **Next: Tags** > **Next: Review**\.